 FOOD FOR FAMILIES DAY SPONSOR: Contribution designates you as sponsor for the day. $360 minimum

-HELENE SPRING LIBRARY: helps purchase new and archival books, library equipment and additional materials for our library. $18 minimum
+HELENE SPRING LIBRARY FUND: helps purchase new and archival books, library equipment and additional materials for our library. $18 minimum

 SISTERHOOD BIRTHDAY FUND: contributes to a social action fund benefiting women and girls to be selected annually. $18 minimum